Santa Barbara, CA Violent Crime Rates and Maps

 More cost data

-The D- grade indicates that the rate of violent crime is much higher than that of the average US city.
-Santa Barbara ranks in the 12th percentile for safety, meaning it is safer than 12% of cities but less safe than 88%.
-This analysis applies only to Santa Barbara's official city boundaries.
+The D- grade reflects how often assault, robbery, rape, and murder occur in Santa Barbara against the average US city, where the rate is much higher than the norm.
+Santa Barbara sits in the 12th percentile for violent-crime safety, ahead of 12% of cities and behind 88%.
+The grade covers only Santa Barbara's official city boundaries.
 See the table below for nearby cities.

 The Cost of Crime™ in Santa Barbara, CA